-"One rule is that I don't have any typography in my shots," he said.
+"I don't have any typography in my shots," Holland said.
 "I'm not really thinking about where the wheel is.
 I'm not thinking anything except where the graphic is in relation to the frame."

 "In an hour, I see 10 I haven't seen before," he said.
 "I see about 100 in any given outing.
 I never come up empty-handed."